pveentjer/pveentjer.github.io/_posts/2022-09-1-relation-coherence-sc.md

 ---
 layout: post
-title: "What is the difference between sequential consistency and coherence"
+title: "What is the difference between sequential consistency and coherence?"
 categories: memory-models
 ---